Risk and assessment scoring configuration in Risk Manager

 Setting up the Risk Score Formula

-You can customize the risk score formula by adding more fields and/or changing the logic of the formula.
+You can customize the risk score formula by adding more fields and changing the logic of the formula.

 Example